lilyinstarlight/MCP/README.md

 ```
 The setup script will ask a few questions about your system then automatically install the files.
 It additionally creates the folders specified in `config.py` if they don't exist.
 The administrator user has access to all of the servers and to the administration interface.

 Start the daemon using the init system specified in the setup script.
-If no init system was specified, start the daemon by running `armaadmin` as root.
+If no init system was specified, start the daemon by running `mcp` as root.

 ###Downloading sources###
 Before you can create your first server, you must download a copy of the Armagetron Advanced source code.
 To do this, first open a web browser to `http://localhost/` or the address specified in `config.py` and login as the administrator user.
 Click `Admin` in the upper right and then click the `Sources` tab in the administration interface.
 Click the `Add Source` button and fill out the form with the appropriate information.
 The source name is the name by which this source will be referred.
 For example, you can call one `sty+ct` if you download ct's patched version.
 The bzr address is the location of the bzr repository for the source code.
 For example, for `0.2.8-sty+ct`, the source is located at `lp:~armagetronad-ct/armagetronad/0.2.8-armagetronad-sty+ct`.
 Use the table below for a list of common versions and their bzr addresses.